glenlong/wedding/src/content/posts/father-of-the-bride-speech-ideas.md

 Traditionally the Father of the Bride Speech is warm and welcoming and includes fond words about her and memories of her growing up.

-And while there isn’t the same pressure on you to be as entertaining as, say, the best man, a personal and gently humorous speech will definitely kick things off on the right note.
+And while there isn’t the same pressure on you to be as entertaining as, say, the Best Man, a personal and gently humorous speech will definitely kick things off on the right note.

 But what if you’re stuck for ideas?
 There’s nothing more daunting than a blank page staring back at you.
 Do not fear…